violetyao/ClapClass/README.md

 Race conditions are hard to deal with.
 Hard to rewrite code to accommodate callback functions.

 ## Accomplishments that we are proud of
-Crawled 6000+ classes in less than an hour
+Crawled 6000+ classes in less than an hour.

 ## What we learned
-How to use firebase APIs and NoSQL databases in general
+How to use firebase APIs and NoSQL databases in general.

 Treehacks is better than Calhacks!